 Sign the petition to protect Alaska's Arctic below

-While there are incredible lands and sporting opportunities to be found across the USA, there is one place that has a special hold on our hearts and minds: Alaska.
+While there are incredible lands and outdoor opportunities to be found across the USA, there is one place that has a special hold on our hearts and minds: Alaska.
 The Great Land occupies a space of wonder, timelessness and enormity.
 In a state so rich and diverse, there is one region that can qualify as the last frontier of The Last Frontier: the Arctic north.

 Alaska’s arctic regions, including and lying north of the fabled Brooks Range, is a complex mashup of rugged peaks, valleys, foothills, tundra, open plains, wetlands, lakes, and rivers flowing northward to the coast of the Arctic Ocean.
 In this vastness often referred to as Alaska’s North Slope, there exist two enormous parcels of public lands: the Arctic National Wildlife Refuge (Arctic Refuge) and the National Petroleum Reserve – Alaska (NPR-A).
 The Arctic Refuge encompasses 19.3 million acres (making it the largest in the National Wildlife Refuge system) and is located in the extreme northeast corner of Alaska, bordered by Canada to the east and the Beaufort Sea to the north.
 The NPR-A covers roughly 23.6 million acres (making it the single largest undisturbed tract of public land in the USA) in Alaska’s northwest, bordering the Chukchi Sea to the west and the Beaufort Sea to the north.
 The scale of these landscapes approaches the point of unfathomable.